vearutop/flatjsonl/README.md

         Show keys, their replaces and types.
   -skip-zero-cols
         Skip columns with zero values.
-  -sql-table string
+  -sql-max-cols int
+        Maximum columns in single SQL table (SQLite will fail with more than 2000). (default 500) -sql-table string
         Table name. (default "flatjsonl")
   -sqlite string